ianrastall/text-utils/books/ada/book-ada-04.md

 reviews easier and reduces the chance that a pragma drifts away from the code it is meant to influence.

+Historically, many of these annotations began life as pragmas in Ada 83/95.
+Ada 2012 standardised aspect syntax for the majority of common directives and Ada 2022 continues that migration path.
+When you encounter legacy code that still uses `pragma Inline` or `pragma Volatile`, you can usually translate it directly into the corresponding aspect on the declaration.

 #### 4.4.3.7 Table 4.4: Common Aspect Specifications in Ada

 | Aspect            | Purpose                  | Example Usage                                |